Recognize a preposition when you find one.

 In the crumb-filled, rumpled sheets

 In = preposition; the, crumb-filled, rumpled = modifiers; sheets = noun.

-Some prepositions also function as subordinate conjunctions.
-These prepositions are after, as, before, since, and until.
-A subordinate conjunction will have both a subject and a verb following it, forming a subordinate clause.
+Five prepositions can also function as subordinate conjunctions: after, as, before, since, and until.
+When these five are subordinate conjunctions, both a subject and a verb will follow, forming a subordinate clause.

 After Sam and Esmerelda kissed goodnight

 After = subordinate conjunction; Sam, Esmerelda = subjects; kissed = verb.